guyroyse/evercraft-kata/README.md

 - Abilities are Strength, Dexterity, Constitution, Wisdom, Intelligence, Charisma
 - Abilities range from 1 to 20 and default to 10
-- Abilities have modifiers according to the following table
+- Abilities have modifiers according to the following table:

 | Score | Modifier | Score | Modifier | Score | Modifier | Score | Modifier |
 |:-----:|:--------:|:-----:|:--------:|:-----:|:--------:|:-----:|:--------:|